logi/chai-diff/README.md

 Further improvements:

-* Support more natural expectation syntax.
-If your chai-foo is more powerful than mine, please send me a pull request for that!
 * More options for which whitespace to ignore
-* An option to show less context around differences.
+* An option to control the amount of context around differences.